ValenReynolds/Valen-Tri-3-Work/test_corrections.md

 # Finals Week-2 Quiz-3
-I ran out of time to do this and could not work in class due to computer problems.
-Please reset this quiz so I can complete it.
+I ran out of time to do this and had some computer problems .